 - 29. What is your habitual response to being lost?
 Do you stop for directions or help? - 30.
-Who in your life have been companions when you were finding your way? - 31.
+When you have been lost, who have been your companions on the path? - 31.
 In your journey right now, what obstacles are you experiencing?

 - 32. What advice would you give a friend who was doubting the rightness of the path they had set out on? - 33.
 What does "falling back to sleep" look like on your journey? - 34.
 How might you stay awake, as the poet Rumi suggests? - 35.
-Who might you reach out to be a guide on your path or a support?
+Who are a few people you might reach out to to ask for or give support?